Henry Ruhl: Arrest and trial of Henry Ruhl

 Even after Pickell's confessions and charges, authorities conducted a two-month search to identify the owner of a bloodstained revolver discovered in Matt Katmo's abandoned car.
 The search led to Henry Ruhl, who, on November 22, 1943, was arrested in Englewood, Colorado, in connection with the murder of Katmo.
 The gun was registered under Ruhl's name.
-At the time of Ruhl's arrest, many newspapers chose not to identify him by name, only calling him a 34-year-old transient laborer.
+At the time of Ruhl's arrest, several newspapers chose not to identify him by name, only calling him a 34-year-old transient laborer.
 Subsequent to his arrest in Englewood, he was extradited to a jail in Albany County, Wyoming.

 On January 10, 1944, Ruhl pleaded guilty to state charges in the murder of Matt Katmo.
 Following Ruhl's guilty plea, Albany County District Attorney Lenoir Bell, who initially pressed for the death penalty against Pickell, requested that Pickell's charges be dismissed.
-On January 18, a judge signed an order dismissing Pickell's charges.
+On January 18, 1944, a judge signed an order dismissing Pickell's charges.

 In March 1944, the United States federal government arraigned Ruhl on federal capital murder charges due to the fact that Katmo's murder occurred on a military reservation, which was federal property.
 Ruhl was subsequently transported to Cheyenne, Wyoming, to await trial.

 In May 1944, Ruhl went on trial before a federal district court for the murder of Matt Katmo.
 The trial lasted four days and ended on May 26.
 The judge's instructions included the ability for the jury to find Ruhl guilty of involuntary or voluntary manslaughter, but the jury took two and a half hours to find Ruhl guilty of first-degree murder with no recommendation of mercy.
-The next day, a federal judge formally sentenced Ruhl to death, with his first execution date being set for June 30, coincidentally one year to the day of Katmo's murder.
+The next day, a federal judge formally sentenced Ruhl to death, with his first execution date being set for June 30, 1944, coincidentally one year to the day of Katmo's murder.

 Execution

 Ruhl appealed to the Tenth Circuit Court of Appeals in Denver.
 Both his conviction and death sentence were upheld.
 In the days leading up to his execution, Ruhl wrote to President Harry S. Truman requesting executive clemency.
 Truman denied clemency to Ruhl.

 Ruhl maintained his innocence to the end.
 He did not request a special final meal or religious advisors, even as three separate ministers attempted to speak to him while he was in his cell on death row.
 Ruhl's execution took place on April 27, 1945, at approximately 12:21 a.m, in the gas chamber at the Wyoming State Penitentiary in Rawlins.

 After his execution, authorities found a two-page letter Ruhl had written and directed towards police and prison guards in general.
-The letter was described as being "abusive," with Ruhl declaring that he would "meet the officers in hell and talk it over with them," and that he could "spill lots of dope" if he wanted to, but that he was not crazy enough to do so.
+The Casper Star-Tribune described the letter as being "abusive," with Ruhl declaring that he would "meet the officers in hell and talk it over with them," and that he could "spill lots of dope" if he wanted to, but that he "was not crazy enough to do so".

 Following his execution, Ruhl's body was buried in the penitentiary cemetery.